vin136/Practice/Logging/README.md

     - Traceback error is logged as it is,can programmatically read

 2. 1-stderr-file.json
 Now we log to both stdout and a file.
-But still exceptions can't be programmatically read from the log file. **store persistent logs in jsonl**, run main2.py for this
+But still exceptions can't be programmatically read from the log file.

+3. config.py and mylogger.py(for custom formatters and handlers).
+Run main2.py for testing these

+**store persistent logs in jsonl**, and use a queue asynch(not slow down the application)